MicroEJ/Tool-Sonar/README.md

 ### Configuration
 You can either runs the SonarQube analysis on one of the MicroEJ java example (see 1) or one of your Java project (see 2).
 1- The provided example assumes the MyMVCSample example Java project is present in the workspace.
 To do that: File->New->MicroEJ->Java Example-> select any JPF (e.g. STM32F429I-DISCO KickStart) and select MicroUI->MVC example.
-2- Open the Example-Sonar/scripts/sonarAnalysis.ant file, edit it to match the project you want to analyze:
+2- Open the ExampleTool-Sonar/scripts/sonarAnalysis.ant file, edit it to match the project you want to analyze:
 - pathelement location,
 - sonar.projectName,
 - sonar.projectKey,
 - sonar.projectVersion.

 ## Usage
+### Launch an analysis
 - Launch MicroEJ.
-- File->Import->General->Existing project into workspace: import Example-Sonar folder.
+- File->Import->General->Existing project into workspace: import ExampleTool-Sonar folder.
 - Edit the configuration (/scripts/sonarAnalysis.ant) as described in the configuration section if needed.
 - Right-click on scripts/sonarAnalysis.ant->Run as…->Ant build.
+- The server is automatically started.
 - The report can be viewed at http://localhost:9000/dashboard/index/com.is2t:MyMVCSample (note: adapt the path to match your project's name if required).

+### Launch the server
+- Right-click on scripts/sonarServer.ant->Run as…->Ant build.
+- All your previous analysis are available at http://localhost:9000/.

 ## Changes
 - Initial version.